cjayross/gravispy/README.md

 ## Overview

-`gravispy` is a small python module providing methods for simulating the physically accurate distortion effects of gravitational lensing due to a black hole.
+`gravispy` is a small python module providing methods for simulating the distortion effects of gravitational lensing using physically accurate lensing equations.

 The functions of interest are `generate_lens_map` and `apply_lensing` (see below for example usage).
 The submodules `metrics` and `lensing` are